weichong-ong/E-commerce_Startup_Traffic_Website_Analysis/README.md

 - Optimizing critical pain point where users are abandoning, so that we can convert more users and sell more products

 #### Tasks
-- Building conversion funnels
+1. Building conversion funnels.
 Shipping-to-billing click-through rate was pretty low.
 We tested an updated billing page that made the customers more comfortable entering their credit card info.
-- Analyzing conversion funnel tests: to see if new version of the billing page is doing much better job converting customers
+2. Analyzing conversion funnel tests: to see if new version of the billing page is doing much better job converting customers.

 -> [SQL Queries](Conversion_Funnel_Analysis.sql)